Omniverse Radar Extension#

 VelResMps

-Velocity resolution, only if BinsFromSpec is true
+Velocity resolution.
+Active only if DatacubeMode is FAST and BinsFromSpec is true

 m/s